-Religious Studies provides skills for your present learning, your future career and life in general!
+Religious Studies provides skills for your present learning, your future career and life in general and you do not need to be religious to study this subject!
 The current and relevant RS course we follow relates directly to up-to-the-minute issues in today's world.
 By following this subject, you will develop your knowledge and understanding of life issues, learn to formulate your own ideas and express your own responses and opinions.
-This course will build on the skills and experiences gained in PSRE during Years 7-9.
+This course will build on the knowledge, skills and experiences gained in PSRE during Years 7-9.
 You will explore the beliefs and lifestyles of people in the local and wider community through visits, visitors, research and active, engaging lessons.
 It will help you to think; a lot of the course is about stating your opinions and supporting these with well justified explanations, in addition to learning about the views of Christians and Sikhs in relation to key issues.
 These are vital skills which will help you in the future.